 The rising sap awakens the vines.
 The buds hatch and develop into branches that start carrying leaves in April.
 Their tiny flowers appear and open in June, their powerful perfume embalming the air around.
 We remove superfluous shoots (épamprage), and as the branches grow taller we guide them between training wires, such that we provide the fledgling clusters with the best conditions for growth.

 Day by day, the grapes become less acidic and sweeter.
-At the end of the summer, the temperature contrast between day and night favors the synthesis of the elements that will give the wine color and structure.
+At the end of the summer, the temperature contrast between day and night favours the synthesis of the elements that will give the wine colour and structure.

 Analyses and more importantly tasting the grapes, parcel by parcel on a daily basis comes into play, as we choose the optimal harvest date for each plot.
 The berries are beginning to express what we might expect from the vintage.
 When harvest time arrives, the progression of each parcel can affect our timing on a daily basis.
 We might condense picking into 2 weeks or it could easily be spread over 4 weeks.
 This is the busiest time of the year, with little sleep, occasional pleas for help from above, and more often than not, euphoria as we start to taste the results of another hard year’s work.